barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * Your code follows the [coding conventions](https://github.com/AnalyticalGraphicsInc/cesium/wiki/JavaScript-Coding-Conventions).
    * Your code passes [JSHint](http://www.jshint.com/).
 We use the JSHint Eclipse plugin so it runs automatically when we save.
    * To include tests with excellent code coverage for new features.
 We use [Jasmine](http://pivotal.github.com/jasmine/) for writing tests.
 Run them by browsing to http://localhost:8080/Specs/SpecRunner.html.
 Verify all  new and existing tests pass.
 For bonus points, test Chrome, Firefox, and other browsers supporting WebGL.
-   * To update [LICENSE.md](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/LICENSE.md) if third-party libraries were added or removed.
+   * To update [LICENSE.md](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/LICENSE.md) if third-party libraries were added/updated/removed.
+Mention it in [CHANGES.md](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CHANGES.md).
    * Were new public classes, functions, or properties added?
       * Include reference documentation with code examples.
 Check out the [best practices](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Documentation-Best-Practices).
       * Update [CHANGES.md](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CHANGES.md).